hotosm/osm-fieldwork/docs/programs.md

 ## odk2csv.py

-odk2csv.py is a command-line tool that is part of the odkconvert package.
+odk2csv.py is a command-line tool that is part of the osm_fieldwork package.
 Its main purpose is to convert an Open Data Kit (ODK) XML instance file to CSV format, which can be easily imported into ODK Central for analysis.

     options:
      -h, --help                       - show this help message and exit